-- The index channel is an additional channel available in some quadrature encoders.
+• The index channel is an additional channel available in some quadrature encoders.
 It generates a single pulse per revolution, providing a reference point or marker for a complete rotation.
-This pulse is typically used to reset or synchronize position counts. - In some encoders, the index generates the pulse 8 times per revolution (quadrature encoders that come with the Dorna rail kit).
+This pulse is typically used to reset or synchronize position counts.

-- Make sure to read the encoder datasheet, in order to understand the index channel behavior. - You can use the index channel for setting the joints automatically auto homing of the auxiliary axis.
+- In some encoders, the index generates the pulse 8 times per revolution (quadrature encoders that come with the Dorna rail kit). - Make sure to read the encoder datasheet, in order to understand the index channel behavior. - You can use the index channel for setting the joints automatically auto homing of the auxiliary axis.

-Key Value Required
+Кеу Value Required

 "cmd" "iprobe" Yes

 Match input values with a given pattern.

 "id" Int (>0) No

 Similar to the jmove command from the controller.

 "in5", "in6", "in7" 0 / 1 No

 The iprobe command will wait until the value of the encoder index pins in the command appears.
 If an encoder index key is not present in the command, its value won't impact the match.

 "queue" 0 / 1 No

-If the value is 0, the command will be submitted to the normal partial be submitted to the high-priority queue .
-The default value is 1. priority queue.
-Othe erwise, it will
+If the value is 0, the command will be submitted to the normal priority queue .
+Otherwise, it will be submitted to the high-priority queue .
+The default value is 1.

-Key Value

-"cmd" "iprobe"
+Кеу Value "cmd" "iprobe"

 Response of an iprobe command will be a message with the cmd field set to iprobe which will include the joint values at the moment of input match.

-"id" Int (>0)

-Same id as the original command.